 Leanne Toshiko Simpson

 Since Leanne was a high-achieving student, no one paid attention to the fact that she was frequently absent, sometimes for several days at a time.
 In her last year of high school, she was president of her class and earned a major scholarship to attend university.
 But while she was functioning from day to day, something wasn’t right.
-She had a strange feeling that she couldn’t put her finger on.
 Faced with increasing pressure to succeed, Leanne’s moods started shifting until she couldn’t get out of bed for several months.
 Eventually, she was diagnosed with bipolar disorder.
-Leanne started taking the medication she was prescribed and tried to move away for her first year of university.
-However, she found it difficult to keep up with her classes or hold down a job while dealing with her new diagnosis.
-It wasn’t until she had to drop out of university for serious medical care that Leanne realized she needed to ask for help from her school and overcome her own self-judgement.
-She decided to take things into her own hands and become an active participant in managing her mental health.
+Leanne started taking the medication she was prescribed and tried to move away for her first year of university like many of her friends.
+However, she found it difficult to keep up with her classes or hold down a job while dealing with her symptoms.
+For many years, Leanne tried to pretend that what she was experiencing was just a bump in the road, even when she routinely faced suicidal thoughts.
+It wasn’t until she had to drop out of university for serious medical care that Leanne realized she needed to stop holding herself to the pace of others and start making long-term changes that would support her health and happiness.